jiho283/Simulator/README.md

 ## Dataset
 You can download the dataset [here](https://drive.google.com/drive/folders/1MhPlUFWuchVZ5E1NQDWfbT7_RW7ozbuk?usp=drive_link).

-v1.0 (April 2024): This version includes the dataset as described in the paper.
+v1.0: This version includes the dataset as described in the paper.

-v1.1 (June 2024): To incorporate more diverse and challenging data, this version has been updated to include unanswerable multi-hop questions.
+v1.1: To incorporate more diverse and challenging data, this version has been updated to include unanswerable multi-hop questions.

 ## Experimental Setup